apoorv-x12/workflow-engine/README.md

 # Workflow Engine (WIP)

-A **production-oriented workflow orchestration backend**, focused on correctness, execution safety, and state transitions rather than UI or integrations.
+A **production-oriented distributed workflow orchestration backend**, focused on correctness, execution safety, and state transitions rather than UI or integrations.

 This project models the **core backend problems** that show up in real systems: